 Students needing to use a phone during the day may use the student phone located in the office.
-Cell phones may not be used at school between 8:30 and 3:10.
 If a student has an emergency or needs to contact parents, they need to come to the office for assistance.
+Cell phone policy use located on page 9.